Steve-Mcl/node-red-contrib-buffer-parser/README.md

 node-red-contrib-buffer-parser
 ==============================

 A dynamic <a href="http://nodered.org" target="_new">Node-RED</a> node to convert values in a buffer or integer array into the many different data type(s).
-Supports Big/Little Endian, BCD, byteswapping and much more.
+Supports Big/Little Endian, BCD, byte swapping and much more.

 Summary of functionality
 ------------------------
-* Setup a specification and convert data to...
+* Setup a specification and convert multiple parts of an array or buffer to...
   * int, int8, byte,
   * int16, int16le, int16be, uint16, uint16le, uint16be,
   * int32, int32le, int32be, uint32, uint32le, uint32be,